Expat in Croatia turns 9

 Given this, it is no surprise that we do not see our audience as strangers, but instead, as cousins and neighbors.
 Many of them are just as invested as us.
 They cheer us on, support us, invite us into their homes and introduce us to their families.
 A community sprouted from the earth.

-It makes us feel like we are part of something bigger, like we are really making a difference in people’s lives – not just foreigners, but Croatians too by funneling money into local businesses and non-profit organizations and shining light on other entrepreneurs.
+It makes us feel like we are part of something bigger, like we are really making a difference in people’s lives – not just foreigners, but Croatians too by funneling money into local businesses and non-profit organizations, shining light on other entrepreneurs and celebrating our mutual love for Croatia.
 Helping others is the whole reason I started this in the first place, even though I never imagined it evolving into what it is today.

 The best part is now we get to help infinitely more people than I could when I was all on my own.
 I’ve got enormous dreams and I can’t wait to share what comes next.